microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

  - detect-libc@2.0.3
+ - docker-modem@5.0.3
+ - dockerode@4.0.2

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 Apache License
                            Version 2.0, January 2004